Wholesale Invoice Factoring

 Any factoring company should be able to tell you what you’ll pay up front.
 This should include the discount rate – the percentage of the invoice the factor keeps for their fee, often between 1% and 5% – and any hidden fees.
 Sometimes a low discount rate can mean you’ll get charged hidden fees later.

-Does the factoring company have minimums?
+Does the factoring company do spot factoring?

 A minimum is the amount you must factor every period (month, quarter, or year) or a requirement that you must factor every invoice for a particular customer.
 Some factoring companies offer plans that require minimums, while others do not.